Lucia Rijker: Current activities

 For several years, Rijker has been training under the world-famous boxing coach Freddie Roach.
 In 2012, she was hired as a striking coach to former UFC Champion Ronda Rousey.

-She remains busy giving lectures and seminars to athletes and people from all walks of life to perform their best, while she maintais her top physical form and a strict diet.

 Rijker once again gained media attention in June 2013, when she worked in the corner of female boxing challenger Diana Prazak in her WBC super featherweight title bout against local champion Frida Wallberg in Stockholm, Sweden.
 Prazak knocked Wallberg down twice in the eighth round prompting the referee to stop the fight.
 After a brief check by the ringside doctor, Wallberg started to collapse in her corner.
 Rijker immediately realized the seriousness of the situation and called the doctor back to the ring while she and Prazak assisted Wallberg.
 Wallberg had to be carried from the ring on a stretcher to hospital and underwent surgery with a cerebral hemorrhage.
 This event sparked controversy about the level of the provided medical attention and reignited debates about banning boxing in Sweden.

 In 2014, Rijker was part of the inaugural class of the International Women's Boxing Hall of Fame in Fort Lauderdale, Florida.

 In 2019, Rijker became one of the first three women boxers (and the first Dutch woman boxer) elected to the International Boxing Hall of Fame; 2019 was the first year that women were on the ballot.

-In 2017, Rijker hosted the Dutch adaptation of Jamie's Dream School; as well as in 2018, 2019 and 2020.
+In 2017, Rijker hosted the Dutch adaptation of Jamie's Dream School; as well as in 2018, 2019, and 2020.

+She continues giving lectures and seminars to athletes and people from all walks of life to perform their best, while she maintains her fitness.